How To Fall Asleep Fast: 26 Expert Tips for Sleeping

 In our quest for a good night's sleep, we often find ourselves on a winding road of remedies, routines, and rituals.

-We've covered a handful of tactics already, but here's a little more wisdom for your wellness journey:
+We've covered a handful of tactics already, but here's a little more wisdom to help you decide what to do when you can't sleep:

 12. Do your bedtime routines early: Wash your face and brush your teeth well before bed to avoid waking yourself up with a cold splash.